 membership of upcoming activities.
 Newsletter editors included Haydn

 Myer, Tom Crigler, Frank Crown, Jerry Palazolo, Ron Tate, Rick

-Calhoun, and currently Jim Monroe.
+Calhoun, Jim Monroe and currently Larry Baum.